-In case of NRN, the data on activities implemented via the action plan will be used from the monitoring system.
+In the case of the NRN, the data on activities implemented via the action plan will be used from the monitoring system.
 The evaluator will have to use a sample in order to obtain data for NRN-specific result indicators.
 In addition, it is expected that qualitative information will be collected and analysed using qualitative methods.
-More information will be provided in this respect in the NRN evaluation guidelines.
+More information will be provided in this respect in the Guidelines on the evaluation of NRNs.